Our veggie baskets

 Community Supported Agriculture creates a direct connection between you and your farmer.
 You purchase a share of the harvest at the beginning of the season, and we deliver vegetable baskets to your neighbourhood every week from early summer to late fall.
-CSA provides you with fresh, local, certified organic vegetables and gives your family an active role in sustainable, local organic agriculture.
+Veggie baskets provide you with fresh, local, certified organic produce and give your family an active role in sustainable, local organic agriculture.

 As your farmers, we make sure you get your share’s worth.
 We carefully plan the season in advance, we choose diverse varieties that are adapted to our growing climate, we protect and cultivate the crops all summer, and we maintain a productive relationship with you throughout the year to ensure a plentiful and varied basket every week.
 Let’s celebrate the harvest together!

-Each basket contains a variety of 8 to 10 different vegetables, all grown on the farm.
+Regular size baskets contain a variety of 8 to 10 different vegetables and Large baskets have about 30% more veggie, all grown on the farm.
 We produce about 50 different kinds of vegetables (about 150 varieties).
 The selection varies with the season.

 - Greens!
 Kale, lettuce, spinach, swiss chard, mesclun, arugula, mizuna…